yegor256/blog/_posts/2018/mar/2018-03-21-zerocracy-announcement.md

 {% badge https://www.0crat.com/svg/zerocrat.svg 100 https://www.0crat.com %}

-Zerocracy offers exactly that: [Zerocrat](https://www.0crat.com), an automated project manager, which communicates as a chat bot, tells programmers what to do.
+Zerocracy offers exactly that: [Zerocrat](https://www.0crat.com), an automated project manager, which communicates as a chat bot and tells programmers what to do.
 It replaces a traditional "boss in the office", distributing [micro tasks]({% pst 2017/nov/2017-11-28-microtasking %}) among programmers, validating their results,